StarbitLight/StarbitLight.github.io/posts/nls-updates-march-2025.md

 <br>

-⚠️ *Please note that some of the footages and previews that you might see below were recorded from the previous Unity version.
+⚠️ *Please note that some of the footages and previews that you might see below were recorded from the previous Unity version that was entirely made in collaboration with TwistedSphere using the Harmless Lies engine.
 If that the case, it will be mentioned below the footage.
 Remember that things are not final and might be different in the final Godot version of the game!*

 <br>

 ### 1. A visual refresh for the characters

-The character base has been changed, thanks to the help of TwistedSphere who gave us a similar base from their own game.
-With this change, we have even more ways to make characters being different from each other, and overall characters looks more mature, stylized, and stands out from the previous base model that was over-used in too many other games.
+The character base has been changed, thanks to the help of TwistedSphere who provided us with a similar base from their own game, and even more great work to improve the existing characters with new textures and new outfits.
+With all these changes, we have even more ways to make characters being different from each other, and overall characters looks more mature, stylized, and stands out from the previous base model that was over-used in too many other games.

 ![img](../posts/nls-updates-march-2025-img/characters.jpg)